 Outside Vendor Fees

 First, what are outside vendor fees?
-Every resort has a preferred photographer.
-If you choose to hire an “outside vendor” (either someone locally or bringing someone down with you), they may charge a fee.
+Almost every resort has a preferred photographer.
+If you choose to hire an “outside vendor” (either someone locally or bringing someone down with you), your resort may charge an outside vendor fee.
 This fee can range from $200USD to $1000USD.
-You usually can’t negotiate this fee, because this is an agreement the resorts have with their preferred photographer.
-The resort agrees to refer every couple to them (the preferred) in exchange for a kickback or commission or whatever you want to call it.
+Usually this fee is non-negotiable because resorts have contracts with their preferred photographer.

 Wondering if the outside vendor fee is worth it?
-You can’t negotiate with the resort but you can usually negotiate with outside vendors!
-Don’t be afraid to ask your photographer to help with the outside vendor fees especially if you are opting for one of the photographer’s highest packages!
+You often can’t negotiate with the resort but you may be able to negotiate with outside vendors!
+Don’t be afraid to ask a local photographer if they help with the outside vendor fees.
+Especially if you are opting for one of your photographer’s highest packages!
 Photographers pay resorts up to 50% of their package cost to be considered preferred.
-Many photographers aren’t willing to offer a 50% discount on their services (at least, not if they are professionals doing this for a living!) but it doesn’t mean that you can’t negotiate!
-That being said, don’t expect to choose the lowest package and negotiate extras in (It is COMPLETELY okay to choose the lowest package though)
+Many photographers aren’t willing to offer a 50% discount on their services (at least, not professionals) but it doesn’t mean that you can’t try to negotiate.
+With that in mind, you also don’t want your vendors to feel under-appreciated so ask respectfully.

 Bringing a Photographer With You

 Although you might find a Photographer who will shoot your Destination Wedding for “just the cost of travel”, most professional Destination Wedding Photographers will charge for their services on top of the travel expenses.
 With that in mind, they also may be open to less than 7 days.
 Please never fly them in the day before the wedding.
 They should arrive a minimum of two days before in case of any flight delays.